 Thus the Book of Mormon testimony confirms the Bible as showing the identity of the choice seer.
-To the twelve points already set forth from the Bible account showing the non-application of the prophecies to Joseph Smith, we are now able to add three others from the Book of Mormon:
+To the twelve points already set forth from the Bible account showing the non-application of the prophecies to Joseph Smith, Jr., we are now able to add three others from the Book of Mormon:

 13. Lehi definitely shows that the prophecy regarding the seer is to be fulfilled in the lineage of his son Joseph.
-Joseph Smith was not of that lineage.
+Joseph Smith, Jr. was not of that lineage.

-14. The choice seem is to bring forth the plates of brass and translate them for the benefit of hispeople.
-Joseph Smith brought forth the abridged record upon the plates of Mormon but not the brass plates.

-abridged record upon the plates of Mormon but not the brass plates.
-15. Bringing forth of the national record of the Nephites from the first plates of Nephi seems also to be a part of the work of the seer.
+- 14. The choice seer is to bring forth the plates of brass and translate them for the benefit of his people.
+Joseph Smith, Jr. brought forth the abridged record upon the plates of Mormon but not the brass plates. - 15.
+Bringing forth of the national record of the Nephites from the first plates of Nephi seems also to be a part of the work of the seer.
 Joseph Smith did not translate this work.

-Joseph Smith as a prophet and seer accomplished the work God destined him to do.
+Joseph Smith, Jr. as a prophet and seer accomplished the work God destined him to do.
 He occupied in his own place and fulfilled his divinely appointed mission, and it is not necessary to credit him with any work belonging to another.
-The mission of the "choice seer" is one yet to be performed in the raising up of a righteous branch from among the posterity of Lehi, the aboriginies of America.
-That mission isto be performed by the seer prophesied of by Joseph and by Lehi, and who is to arise from their posterity through the line of Joseph the son of Lehi.
+The mission of the "choice seer" is one yet to be performed in the raising up of a righteous branch from among the posterity of Lehi, the aborigines of America.
+That mission is to be performed by the seer prophesied of by Joseph and by Lehi, and who is to arise from their posterity through the line of Joseph the son of Lehi.
 He will come from the Indian race.

 The preceding article is an exact reproduction, by stencil and mimeograph machine, by Francis T. Schrunk, of one printed in the Saints Herald of January 2, 1937.
-It received such a response that Brotner Fry wrote the following one on "THE CHOICE SEER: MORE LIGHT", it being not printed, I now give it as he gave it to me.
+It received such a response that Brother Fry wrote the following one on "THE CHOICE SEER: MORE LIGHT."
+It being not printed, I now give it as he gave it to me.
 I feel it should be a part of the preceding article.

 Francis T. Schrunk.

-THE CHOICE SEER: MORE LIGHT Page 1.
-By Charles Fry (All Bible References From Inspired Version)
+THE CHOICE SEER: MORE LIGHT by Charles Fry

 The present day world is approaching, if not already entering, a period of transition in which there will occur a series of related events and developments of great moment and of a magnitude far exceeding what the ages have revealed since the time of the deluge.
-Changes of most outstanding importance and effect which are now unthought of will take place making the world of tomorrow vastly different from that of today.
+Changes of most outstanding importance and effect which are now unthought-of of will take place making the world of tomorrow vastly different from that of today.